 Different Versions of Chicken Molokhia Recipe

-Egyptian Molokhia with Chicken: It is a green soup made up from minced Molokhia and chicken broth.
-Usually, Egyptian use Montana Molokhia to make this soup.
-It is served with pita bread or vermicelli rice.
+Egyptian Version: It is a green soup made up of minced Molokhia leaves and chicken broth.
+Usually, Egyptians use Montana Molokhia to make this soup.
+It is served with pita bread or vermicelli white rice.

-Palestinian Molokhia: Palestinians cook Molokhia on both versions: soupy and leafy, yet the soupy one is the more common.
+Palestinian Version: Palestinians cook Molokhia in both versions: soupy and leafy, yet the soupy one is the more common.
 They serve Molokhia with green olives and lemon wedges.

 Cooked To Perfection!